Monisha71326/IGTerp/README.md

 # 🏫 IGT ERP – Institute Management System

-A comprehensive **ERP (Enterprise Resource Planning)** web application built for **IGT (Institute of Global Technology)** to manage all day-to-day institute operations including students, staff, courses, attendance, and payroll — entirely through a browser with no backend required.
+A web-based Institute ERP system to manage student enrollment, staff registration, course management, department & designation tracking, attendance monitoring, payroll processing, and certificate generation.

 ---

 ## 📌 Project Overview

-IGT ERP is a **frontend-only HTML/CSS/JavaScript** dashboard system built on top of the **Argon Dashboard** UI framework.
-It provides a clean, role-based admin interface to manage an IT training institute's core operations.
+IGT ERP is a **frontend-only HTML/CSS/JavaScript** dashboard system that provides a clean admin interface to manage an IT training institute's core operations.

 > 🔐 Authentication is handled via `localStorage` — no server or database required.